dtcenter/METexpress/README.md

 METexpress can only be installed from Docker images.
 There are always the most recent images, maintained by the developers, at this [repository](https://github.com/dtcenter/METexpress).
 These instructions are to allow you to create your own private repository and to build the app images from scratch, and to push those apps to your own private repository.
 ### You cannot push to the standard repository without authorization.
-#### To push the images to your docker repository you need to have an account on the repository and you must set the credentials for that account into a credentials file that is named ~builduser/.metexpress-repo-credentials.
+#### To push the images to your repository you need to have an account on the repository and you must set the credentials for that account into a credentials file that is named ~builduser/.metexpress-repo-credentials.
 The ~builduser/.metexpress-repo-credentials refers to a file named ~builduser/.metexpress-repo-credentials that is placed into the build user's home directory.
 The ~builduser/.metexpress-repo-credentials file has the following contents.

-`export matsapps_user='my_build_user'`
+`export docker_user='repo_user'`

-`export matsapps_password='my_build_user_dockerhub_password'`
+`export docker_password='repo_password'`

-`export matsapps_repo='repo_url'`
+`export repo='repo_url'`

-### Once you have demonstrated to yourself that the code builds without pushing, and once you have a repository set up and the credentials configured, you can push your images to your repository by doing a new build and including the [-i] parameter - which means [push images].
+### Once you have demonstrated to yourself that the code builds without pushing,
+- once you have a repository set up and the credentials configured, you can push your images to your repository by doing a new build and including the [-i] parameter - which means [push images].
+- alternatively you can use [-l] which will build the images locally and leave them on your build system.
+**Building local images can be very disk expensive.
+You must clean up local images periodically if you leave them on your system**
+This command will remove local images. `docker system prune -af`

 ## Installation
 For installation and configuration refer to the [README.md](https://github.com/dtcenter/METexpress/blob/master/container_deployment/README-INSTALL.md) in the `container_deployment` directory.